 By Eric Osborn

 Our surname comes with a family motto, “Pax in Bello.”
 Translated it essentially means, “Peace in the Midst of Strife.”
 It is our desire to not only be at peace in the midst of the various trials life has for us, but to thrive in the midst of them.
 Four of our five children were adopted and came with unique special needs.
-After finally figuring out how to help our children thrive in childhood, we found ourselves facing another mountain that had to be climbed.
-Now that two of our sons are in their late teens and are technically adults, they are finding it very difficult to really launch into adulthood.
+After finally figuring out how to help our children thrive in childhood, we found ourselves facing another mountain that had to be climbed: learning how to prepare special needs children for adulthood.
+Now that two of our sons are in their late teens and are technically adults, they are finding it very difficult to launch into the next phase of life.

 Our eldest is “twenty going on fourteen” (“dysmaturity” is common in children with FASD) and struggles with depression, profound anxiety issues, and a lack of interest in anything other than socializing with friends.
 I have taken time off of work many times to help him turn in applications, sign up for temp agencies, and explore programs like Job Corps (a federal program for at-risk youth that provides training and job placement assistance).
 Nothing.